 - 1. Introduce the policy problem or policy issue - 2.
 Provide some background and context to the policy problem and policy issue - 3.
-Present the public policy solution for the policy problem you will analyse.
+Present the public policy solution for the policy problem you will analyze and the target population it addresses.
 Discuss whether you will be arguing for or against this public policy solution and two to three reasons why. - 4.
-Include at least one theoretical or conceptual argument that helps explain why the policy you are analysing works or does not work in addressing or solving the problem.
+Include at least one theoretical or conceptual argument that helps explain why the policy you are analyzing works or does not work in addressing or solving the problem.